Monitoring your Cluster | Teleport

 {"status":"ok"} and an HTTP 200 OK status code if the process is running.

-This is a check to determine if the Teleport process is still running.
+This is a simple check, suitable for determining if the Teleport process is still running.

 /readyz